-- 1. Go to becurses >> Resources and find a lab section that fits in your schedule.
-The name and email address of the GSI teaching that section will be listed. - 2.
+- 1. Find a lab section that fits in your schedule.
+The name and email address of the GSI teaching that section are listed above. - 2.
 Email that GSI to ask whether you can complete the lab in their section.
 CC your regular GSI on this email, so that your GSI has a record of when you plan to complete the lab. - 3.
 Complete the lab, and hand it in to the GSI in whose section you completed it.
 Do not hold on to the lab to hand to your GSI later. - 4.
 Your GSI will return the graded lab to you, and your grade will appear in the bourses gradebook like a normal lab.